2020 Warren County Parks & Trails Geocaching Fish Adventure

 What is Geocaching?

 Geocaching is a real-world, outdoor treasure hunt using GPS-enabled devices.
 Participants navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.
 It is a world-wide hobby!

 What is the Geocaching Tree Adventure?

-After finding all 25 caches, take your 25 tree trading cards to the Annett Nature Center.
+After finding all 25 caches, take your 25 fish trading cards to the Annett Nature Center.
 We will give you the coordinates to find the last cache challenge.
 Take a picture of yourself with the very last card or all of your trading cards.
 Feel free to include family, friends, your dog or anyone else that helped you finish the challenge.
-All participants who successfully finish the challenge by November 1st, 2019 will receive a prize and will be added to our Geocaching Adventure Finishers Gallery.
-Then, take the winter months off and check back in the spring for the geocaching theme.
+All participants who successfully finish the challenge by November 1, 2020 will receive a prize and your photo will be posted on our Facebook page as Geocaching Adventure Finisher.
+Then, take the winter months off and check back in the spring for the next geocaching theme.

 To Have a Habitat!

 Warren County is rich in natural diversity, providing essential habitat for a variety of plants and animals.
 During the adventure, you can explore Iowa’s four major habitats, woodlands, wetlands, prairies and river.
 Warren County Conservation and our state and city partners preserve and manage significant fragments of these essential nature landscape, making them great sites for flowers, wildlife, and park visitors.
 Be extra observant while you look for the geocaches, you’ll be amazed at the natural wonders you can find in our parks!